wolfware-labs/moonlit/docs/reference/plugin-development.md

 Middlewares are the components that execute specific tasks in the pipeline.
 Each middleware should:

-1. Implement the `IMiddleware` interface
+1. Implement the `IReleaseMiddleware` interface
 2. Accept dependencies through constructor injection
 3. Implement the `ExecuteAsync` method